thysu/DisplayVideoSpeed/README.md

 # DisplayVideoSpeed
-Add an area to display the current playback speed for H5 player
+A Tampermonkey script: Add an area to display the current playback speed for H5 player.